Take B2B products to market more effectively with a purposeful plan.

-The number of products introduced each year in different markets around the world is vast.
-So, it’s hard to quantify just how many of those launches are successful.
+The number of products introduced each year in different markets worldwide is vast.
+So, it’s hard to quantify how many of those successful launches.
 But it’s safe to say the figure might not encourage a B2B product marketer:

-- Only 40% of products make it to market – and of those, only 60% will generate any revenue.
+- Only 40% of products make it to market – of those, only 60% will generate revenue.
 (Marketing Research Association)

 - Among 30,000 products released each year, 95% fail.
 (Inc. Magazine)

 - 45% of product launches are delayed by at least one month.
 (Gartner)